particle-iot/docs/src/content/en/photon/tinker.md

 I know what you're thinking: this is amazing, but I really want to use Tinker *while* my code is running so I can see what's happening!
 Now you can.

-Combine your code with this framework, flash it to your Core, and Tinker away.
+Combine your code with this framework, flash it to your device, and Tinker away.

 ```cpp
 int tinkerDigitalRead(String pin);